Zehida120/visualizationwithmatplotlib12/README.md

 ## About

 Visualizing Data Using Matplotlib
-I used matplotlib figure and axes methods to visualize the dataset(abs) using several visualization techniques such as error bar, boxplot, histplot bar plot etc
+I used matplotlib figure and axes objects to visualize the dataset(abs) using several visualization techniques such as error bar, boxplot, histplot bar plot etc

 ## How To Run The Code